GUIDELINES FOR AUTHORS

 Format the manuscript in A4 paper size; margins are 1 inch or 2.5 cm all around.

-Type the whole manuscript double-spaced, justified alignment.
+Type the whole manuscript double-spaced, with justified alignment.

 Include line numbers (continuous) for the convenience of the reviewers.